nus-cs2103-AY2223S1/ip/docs/README.md

 # Duke User Guide

 Duke is a desktop app to help keep track of all your tasks!
-It's purposed for users who prefer typing to clicking as it makes use of a Command Line Interface (CLI).
+It's purposed for users who prefer typing as it makes use of a Command Line Interface (CLI) for user inputs.
+Information output is displayed on a Graphical User Interface (GUI).

 ## Features